 Powers and duties of agents

 Agents have the right to observe all activities during the voting, counting, summation and proclamation of results (Electoral Act 1998, 59(1)).
-However, a misbehaving agent may be expelled from a local by the electoral official in charge (Electoral Act 1998, 73(4)).
-Agents may not interfere with proceedings, but must restrict themselves to bringing irregularities to the attention of the electoral officer in charge at the venue and to lodging objections when aggrieved (Election Regulations, 2004, 36).
+However, a misbehaving agent may be expelled from a voting station by the electoral official in charge (Electoral Act 1998, 73(4)).
+Agents may not interfere with proceedings, but must restrict themselves to bringing irregularities to the attention of the electoral officer in charge at the venue and to lodging objections when aggrieved (Election Regulations, 2004, 18(1)).

 Rights of agents